ervbrian/GpxProcessor/README.md

 ```

 ### HTML Render Only
-The example below contains output from an HTML render only execution:
+The example below contains output from an HTML render only execution and assumes the HikeDB database already exists.
 ```
 (GpxProcessor)$ python process.py --render_only
 Generated HTML page: html/index.html